Patrolman William McAuliffe

 The suspect, who was waiting in the gutter at the location, emerged with a revolver drawn and shot Patrolman McAuliffe in the back four times.
 The motive is unknown.

 Patrolman McAuliffe had been with the New York City Police Department for six years and was assigned to the 31st Precinct, the present-day 19th Precinct.
-His brother survived him.
+He was survived by his brother.

 Bio